 I have always liked New Zealand.
-In rash and callow youthful days, I even reminded its citizens (and Prime Minister Muldoon) of the covering clauses of the Australian Federal
+In rash and callow youthful days, I even reminded its citizens (and Prime Minister Muldoon) of the covering clauses of the Australian Federal Constitution which clearly contemplated that New Zealand would

 Justice of the High Court of Australia 1996-.
 Formerly Chairman of the Australian Law Reform Commission (1975-84); and President of the New South Wales Court of Appeal (1984-96).
-Fellow of the New Zealand Legal Research Foundation.

-Constitution which contemplated that New Zealand would become a member of the Australian federation1.
+Fellow of the New Zealand Legal Research Foundation. become a member of the Australian federation1.
 The people of New Zealand yawned and the Prime Minister exploded.
 But life went on much as it had done.

 The Closer Economic Relations (CER) Treaty has continued to do its work, binding our economies and their institutions together in ways that are proving more firm than even advocates of political association might once have expected.
-One of the blessings of federation is said to be the opportunity for legal experimentation in jurisdictions which are basically very similar, but which can learn from each other as to what law works and what law does not.
+One of the blessings of federation is said to be the opportunity it gives for legal experimentation in jurisdictions which are basically very similar, but which can learn from each other as to what law works and what law does not.
 Even without federation, the Australian and New Zealand legal systems are sufficiently alike, and our institutions sufficiently familiar, to permit us to study each other's laws with advantage.
 We can dismiss the variations with cynicism and self-satisfaction, if we will.
-But yoked as we are by geography, history, economic relations and by the common law tradition, we will do well, at least in areas of economic and business law, to increase the surveillance and enhance, where relevant and appropriate, the commonalities of our approaches.
+But yoked as we are by geography, history, economic relations and by the common law tradition, we will do well, at least in areas of economic and business law, to increase the surveillance of what the other is up to and enhance, where relevant and appropriate, the commonalities of our approaches.

-M D Kirby, "Closer Economic and Legal Relations Between Australia and New Zealand" (1984) 58 ALJ 383.
+1 M D Kirby, "Closer Economic and Legal Relations Between Australia and New Zealand" (1984) 58 ALJ 383.
 At the same time, each of us will do well to study the experience of other countries of like history, legal institutions and economic arrangements.
 These include not only the traditional sources of legal ideas in the United Kingdom2, the United States of America3, and Canada4.
-Conscious of our newly perceived geographic opportunities, we should also be looking to the experience of nearer neighbours with lessons to teach us, notably Malaysia and Singapore5 whose economies continue to expand most rapidly, accompanied (relevantly) by major growth in the securities industry.
+Conscious of our newly perceived geographic opportunities, we should also be looking to the experience of nearer neighbours with lessons to teach us, notably Malaysia and Singapore5 whose economies continue to expand most rapidly, accompanied by major growth in their securities industries.